 Implicit Bias Workshops

 All faculty who serve on reappointment, promotion, and/or tenure committees and faculty search committees are required to participate in an Implicit Bias Workshop if they have not in the past three years, pursuant to Provost Bras’ memo in October 2016 to academic leaders.
 Instructional and research faculty are welcome to attend as space permits.

-The goals of these workshops are to increase awareness of the impact of implicit bias and facilitate equitable decision-making across myriad processes related to faculty evaluations.
+The goals of these workshops are to increase awareness of the impact of implicit bias and to facilitate equitable decision-making across myriad processes related to faculty evaluations.

 As a participant in the workshop, you will learn the following: